 - Responsibilities regarding the security of information and data;

-Another important issue is the access of cloud software on mobile devices, such as smartphones, tablets, among others.
-HIPAA allows access to health information on these devices, but recalls that they must be done securely in compliance with physical, administrative and technical security standards, to protect the integrity, reliability and viability of the information.
+Another important issue is the access to cloud software on mobile devices, such as smartphones, and tablets, among others.
+HIPAA allows access to the health information on these devices but recalls that they must be done securely in compliance with physical, administrative, and technical security standards, to protect the integrity, reliability, and viability of the information.

 For this, HIPAA also provides tips on how to prevent yourself when using mobile devices, such as: